 No. You retain full ownership of all intellectual property (IP) your startup creates.

 Within reason, yes.
-We have dedicated space for light prototyping work, however any work that produces significant noise or smells will have to be done offsite.
+We have space for light prototyping work, however any work that produces significant noise or smells will have to be done offsite.
 We have access to production facilities in the university which may be of use to you.
 If you’d like to discuss a specific example our team is best suited to explore what you’re looking for.

-Unfortunately yes.
-As amazing as your current office may be, it is a requirement of participation in the MAP program that you work from our office for the duration of the program.
+Yes, it is a requirement that at least one of your founding team work from our office for the duration of the program.
 We do make exceptions from time to time for startups who are already too large (in terms of employee count) or need to work from dedicated offsite facilities due to the nature of their work.